awsdocs/amazon-chime-user-guide/doc_source/webhooks.md

 You can use incoming webhooks to programmatically send messages to chat rooms\.
 For example, you can notify a customer service team about the creation of a new, high\-priority ticket and add a link to the ticket in the chat room\.
 Webhooks require custom development or third\-party tools that can help integrate external systems with Amazon Chime\.
 You can create up to 10 webhooks for each chat room\.

-Webhooks messages are plaintext and can include emojis\.
+Webhooks messages can be formatted with markdown and can include emojis\.
 HTTP links and email addresses render as clickable links\.
 Messages can also include @All and @Present annotations to alert all members and present members of a chat room, respectively\.
+To directly @mention a chat room participant, use their alias or full email address\.
+For example, @`alias` or @`alias@domain.com`\.

-Attachments and direct @mentions are currently not supported\.
+Attachments are currently not supported\.

 **To create a webhook for a chat room**
 **Note**